 And the wise man came along and said, “We shall see, we shall see.”

 Some years passed and the boy was now 12.
 He had finally made some friends his own age, who were going to go horseback riding and he pleaded with his mother to be allowed to join them.
 She worried that he had no experience and would get hurt, but she finally acquiesced to his pleas.

 While trying to keep up with his friends, who were capable riders, the boy fell and broke his writing arm.
 The villagers gathered around and said, “What a curse on your family that you are now without your income for some time.”

 The wise man who, had come to check on his protégé, said, “We shall see, we shall see.”

 Days later, the warlord of the region came through to press gang every able-bodied young man aged 12 and older to go off and fight the war.
 But, because he could not march and he could not write, the boy would simply be a drain on the military and was left behind.
 As the other boys of the village went off to fight, possibly to die, the villagers gathered around his yurt and said, with much weeping for their sons, “What a blessing that you’ve been spared!”.

 The wise man said, “We shall see, we shall see.”

 Without the benefit of hindsight, it is not possible to know if a given moment is a blessing or curse.

-Absent the fullness of time it is not possible to know if the moment is a blessing or curse – is the firing from a job the catalyst to launch the entrepreneur, the heart ache of break up the moment that leads to the enduring love of a life time?
+Is being fired from a job the catalyst to launch the entrepreneur?
+Will the heartache of break up be the turning point that leads to the enduring love of a lifetime?

-Ours is to learn from the experience, be true to ourselves and not believe the headlines (either good or bad), because the headlines are often far more extreme than reality and our reality is based on how we choose to view the moment.
-How we choose to view the moment may vary wildly given time and new perspective.
+We must learn from each experience, be true to ourselves and not believe the headlines (either good or bad).
+The headlines are often far more extreme than reality and our reality is based on how we choose to view the moment.
+How we choose to view the moment may vary wildly, given time and the opportunity of gaining perspective.